Understanding Self-doubt And Getting Rid Of It

 REALISTIC CONCERN VS. DOUBT QUIZ

-- You’ve decided to go to a tropical paradise with eight of your friends.
+- You have decided to go to a tropical paradise with eight of your friends.
 Most of your friends are certified divers and have organized a dive trip.
 You have had two hours of instruction in the hotel pool, and the dive instructor has told you that he will escort you on the trip.
 (A) You fear harm will come to you and decline the offer.
 Although the dive instructor will accompany you, you feel you have not learned enough to be comfortable.
 (B) You join your friends and go, hoping you’ll be okay.
 (C) You decline the offer out of fear, blaming your inadequacy.

 - A good friend offers you the opportunity to invest in her new business.
 She promises great return on your money, and other friends appear interested.(A) You recognize you lack the necessary facts to make an informed decision and decline the offer; you are also thinking that in the present economic environment any business venture would be too risky.
 (B) You write out a check immediately, and hope for the best.
 (C) You decline the offer, and call yourself a wimp.